01 of 03

 The house was listed for sale in 2011 at $5 million but finally sold for $3.5 million in 2013.
 The house was listed on the National Register of Historic Places in 2013.Continue to 3 of 3 below.

 The Buehler House is located at 6 Great Oaks Circle in Orinda, California.

 The house is a private residence and not open for tours.
 You can get glimpses of it from the street, but the wooded location is always in the shade which makes it harder to see and photograph.
 To make matters worse, the house faces away from the street, with a blank wooden wall facing the street.

 More of the Wright Sites

 The Buehler House is one of eight Wright designs in the San Francisco area, including two of his most important works.
-Use the guide to Frank Lloyd Wright in the San Francisco area to find all of them.

 Wright's Usonian houses were designed for middle-income families, they featured indoor-outdoor connections and were often built in an "L" shape: Hanna House (which is based on an octagon), Sydney Bazett House, Randall Fawcett House, Sturges House, Arthur Mathews House, and the Kundert Medical Clinic in San Luis Obispo (which is based on a Usonian House design).

 Wright's work isn't all in the San Francisco area.
 He also designed nine structures in the Los Angeles... area.
 You'll also find several houses, a church, and a medical clinic in some of the most unexpected places.